 On a shady, sub 50 degree day at the crag, our testers found that the R1 Hoody kept them toasty while climbing, but they ran for the comfort of a warm puffy while belaying.
 Throughout the day, the R1 never came off.
 The balaclava-style hood was useful on chilly days at the mountain, fitting warmly and snugly under our ski helmets, and effortlessly zipping up to protect our cold faces on the chairlift.
 We feel this fleece may be the perfect mid-layer, and we often layered it under an insulated jacket and a hard shell, shedding the insulated jacket as temperatures rose throughout the day, but never taking off the trusty R1.

 This fleece has a very soft next-to-skin feel.
 The fit (a small on our lead tester) is form fitting so that it doesn't bunch up under other layers, but not so tight that it's uncomfortable.
-We've owned a bunch of these fleeces over the years, leaving them on for long days El Cap, sleeping in them, and getting up and going all day again.
+We've owned a bunch of these fleeces over the years, leaving them on for long days on El Cap, sleeping in them, and getting up and going all day again.
 Over the years Patagonia has made tweaks and minor changes to the design.
 Currently, the zipper zips straight up the middle of the face instead of offset to the side as it has in the past (which we miss!).
-Now the zipper is lined with a little extra fleece buffer behind it, and while not as comfy as the old offset zipper, our testers felt it didn't bother them like the big fat zipper that pressed against our teeth on the Patagonia R3, which earned a perfect 10 out of 10.
+Now the zipper is lined with a little extra fleece buffer behind it, and while not as comfy as the old offset zipper, it didn't bother our testers.

 This fleece is made with "Polygiene," Patagonia's odor control treatment for synthetic materials.
 This treatment is supposed to minimize the growth of certain bacteria that eat your sweat and produce that funky smell synthetic layers get.
-Our testers are very active and often very smelly, and after playing hard and sleeping the night away in this fleece it smelled pretty gnarly, but a quick wash gets it fresh again.
-The Outdoor Research Transition Hoody topped the charts in this metric, earning 10 out of 10, followed by the R1 and R3.
+Our testers are very active and often very smelly, and after playing hard and sleeping the night away in this fleece, it smelled pretty gnarly, but a quick wash gets it fresh again.

 The R1 is an impressive layering piece due to its slim fit, half zip, and the thumb loops.
 Thread your thumbs through the perfectly placed loops at the cuffs, and you can easily slide on other layers without bunching up the sleeves, and even eliminate the gap between your sleeves and your gloves.
 The half zipper is nice because it reduces the amount of stiff zipper moving around and getting caught under other layers.
 Ditto for the one chest pocket.
 It gives you a spot to put your keys or chapstick, so we didn't miss cumbersome handwarmer pockets that we can't even access with a harness or other layers on.

 While you can't fit more than a light base layer under this jacket due to the slim fit, it is low profile enough to fit under most of the other models we tested.
-You'll undoubtedly have no trouble fitting the R1 under a shell, puffy jacket or even another fleece layer, earning it a 10 out of 10, along with the Black Diamond CoEfficient Hoody.
+You'll undoubtedly have no trouble fitting the R1 under a shell, puffy jacket or even another fleece layer, earning it a 10 out of 10.

 The features that make this jacket so breathable and good for layering also leave it defenseless against the elements.
 Rain, even light rain, soaks right through the R1 like a sponge, and it does little to block the wind.
 This fleece layers well under a wind jacket or a hardshell, so when conditions take a turn for the worse, put your thumbs through the thumb loops and layer up.

-The R1 Hoody weighs a scant 12.9 ounces, bested only by the lightweight Outdoor Research Transition Hoody and the Black Diamond Coefficient Hoody.
+The R1 Hoody weighs a scant 10.4 ounces, bested only by the lightweight Outdoor Research Deviator and the North Face Summit L2 Proprius Grid Hoodie.
 If you are looking to conserve weight in your backpack or for a long chilly run, and don't mind the lack of handwarmer pockets or a full-length zipper, then this is a great choice.

 At $159, this fleece ain't cheap, but considering Patagonia's excellent warranty service, and how incredibly versatile this jacket is, we feel it's worth the extra cash for year round comfort during your adventures.
-If you're on a tight budget, check out our Best Buy Award winner, the Marmot Reactor.
-Though it lacks a hood and many of the R1's killer features, it's a similar weight and makes a great mid layer.
+If you're on a tight budget, check out our Best Buy Award winner, the Marmot Preon.
+Though it lacks some of the R1's killer features, it's a similar weight and makes a great mid layer.